Pollock Pines, California: History

 The first Pollock Pines store was built on the current location (6401 Pony Express Trail) in the 1930s by Newt Grout.
 The building included a grocery store, one gas pump, a post office, and a home upstairs.
 The restaurant "Frenchy's" was run next door by Mr. and Mrs. Ted Lang.
 They bought the liquor license of the Lucky Dime and added a bar.
 In 1943, the restaurant was renamed to "50 Grand" for its proximity to U.S. Highway 50.
 It burned down in 1983, operated down the road for one year, then reopened in 1984 back in its original location.
 The restaurant has been in continual operation as 50 Grand since the rebranding, celebrating its 80th anniversary in November 2023.

 In 2014 the King Fire burned 97717 acre in the Eldorado National Forest and on private land, destroying 80 structures, including residences and outbuildings near Pollock Pines.
 The cause of the fire, which was started September 13 and was extinguished October 9, was determined to be arson.
 The fire threatened thousands of homes as well as reservoirs that provide water and electricity to portions of California.
 The fire and the post-burn area were extensively studied by NASA's wildfires program which collected data on pre-burn forest conditions, fuel moisture, fire behavior, burned area and severity, post-fire forest structure, erosion, re-vegetation, and targeted mitigation for the fire science and management communities.

 The Caldor Fire started on August 14, 2021, near Little Mountain, south of Pollock Pines in El Dorado County, about two miles east of Omo Ranch and four miles south of Grizzly Flats.
 It was a large wildfire that burned 221,835 acres (89,773 hectares) in the Eldorado National Forest and other areas of the Sierra Nevada in El Dorado, Amador, and Alpine County, California, in the United States during the 2021 California wildfire season.
 It was fully contained on Thursday, October 21, 2021.
 The Caldor Fire destroyed 1,005 structures and damaged 81 more, primarily in the U.S. Highway 50 corridor.
+Pollock Pines was spared from any structural damage caused during the Caldor fire, but numerous recreation areas along the nearby Mormon Emigrant Trail were damaged by the fire.